nodeGame/nodegame-mturk/README.md

   **-g, --game <gameFolder> [minRoom-maxRoom]**: Path to a nodeGame game and optional room boundaries

-  **-Q, --getQualificationTypeId**: Fetches the first qualification type owned by requester from AMT
+  **-Q, --getQualificationTypeId**: Fetches the last qualification type owned by requester

   **-H, --getLastHITId**: Fetches the id of the latest HIT